heylukegit/fresh-votes/doc/FreshVotes.md

 Encoder and decoder

 Password should never be stored in plaintext.

+## FreshVotes 19 - Creating a Registration Page Part II

+How to use `thymeleaf` and `@ModelAttribute` to transmit data between html and Java.

+`csrf` token should be used in all methods except for `get`.

+Add a form in `register.html` .